 Lifespan Integration is a gentle, body-based therapeutic method which heals without re-traumatizing.
 In 2003, Peggy Pace published the first edition of her book, Lifespan Integration: Connecting Ego States through Time.
-In her book Pace describes the new therapeutic method which she developed through her work with her clients.
-Pace originally designed Lifespan Integration therapy for adult survivors of childhood abuse or neglect.
-She soon found that LI therapy facilitates rapid healing in people of all ages, and is effective with a wide range of therapeutic issues.
-Since 2004, Pace has been training therapists throughout the US and Western Europe.
+In her book Pace describes the new therapeutic method which she originally developed to heal adult survivors of childhood abuse or neglect.
+Pace soon found that LI therapy facilitates rapid healing in people of all ages, and is effective with a wide range of therapeutic issues.
+Since 2004, Lifespan Integration therapists have been trained throughout the US, Canada, and Western Europe.

 Lifespan Integration relies on the innate ability of the body-mind to heal itself.
 LI is body-based, and utilizes repetitions of a visual time line of memories to facilitate neural integration and rapid healing.
-During the integrating phase of each LI protocol, the client ‘views’ a memory image for each year of their life.
+During the integrating phase of each LI protocol, the therapist leads the client through a series of chronological timelines of memories of their life.
 The Lifespan Integration technique causes memories to surface spontaneously, and because of how memories are held neurologically, each memory which surfaces is related to the emotional theme or issue being targeted.
 The resulting panoramic view of the client’s life gives the client new insights about lifelong patterns resultant from the past trauma or neglect.

 Repetitions of a timeline of the client’s memory cues are central to every LI protocol.
 Some LI protocols are focused on clearing body memory of trauma, and some are focused on building self-structure.
 Most LI protocols do some of both.
 The number of cues used per repetition and the number of repetitions of the timeline done each session depend on the protocol being used, and on each individual client’s psychological structure.